Whyiest/Juice-Shop-Write-up/6-stars/login_support_team.md

 **Category:** Security Misconfiguration
 **Difficulty:** ⭐⭐⭐⭐⭐⭐ (6/6)

-This challenge tasks the participant with accessing the account of the support team using their original credentials, without resorting to SQL injection or other bypass methods.
+This challenge ask us to accessing the account of the support team using their original credentials, without resorting to SQL injection or other bypass methods.

 ## Tools Used